SAT vs GMAT: Find the Key Difference Between SAT and GMAT

 SAT vs GMAT: Eligibility Criteria

-The biggest difference between SAT and GMAT eligibility is who the exam is meant for.
+The biggest difference between SAT exam eligibility and GMAT eligibility is who the exam is meant for.
 Apart from this core difference, both exams are flexible and do not force very strict academic restrictions.

 Target Academic Level